genaimavericks/arc/README.md

 ## Creating a Deployable Package

-The RSW project includes a build script that creates a configurable and deployable package for easier distribution and deployment.
+The Lightening project includes a build script that creates a configurable and deployable package for easier distribution and deployment.

 ### Building the Package